 Merchant of Venus is probably one of the largest shops in Tomorrowland.
 Expect to find a variety of futuristic items.

 Its location is just past the entrance to Stitch’s meet and greet.
 You might want to note that this is the store you see from above when riding the Peoplemover.

 Star Traders sits next door and shares a location with Merchant of Venus.
 Expect more items themed toward children in this area of the store.

-Tomorrowland Light & Power Co. is the retail shop at the end of the Space Mountain exit.
-This is where you’ll find items branded specifically to Space Mountain.
-There’s also a design your own mobile phone case kiosk inside this location.
+Tomorrowland Light and Power Co. is the retail shop at the end of the Space Mountain exit.
+This store is where you’ll find items branded specifically to Space Mountain.

-Ursa’s Major Minor Mart is an outdoor kiosk of sorts carrying pins and other souvenirs.
+Ursa’s Major Minor Mart is an outdoor kiosk carrying pins and other souvenirs.
 Ursa’s is located next to Cool Ship.

 Final Thoughts on Tomorrowland at Magic Kingdom

-As we near the end of this review there’s one more point I would like to make.
-Magic Kingdom’s Tomorrowland is one of those special spots that you will probably want to tour not only in the daytime but evening as well.
+As we near the end of this review, I would like to make one more point.
+Magic Kingdom’s Tomorrowland is one of those unique spots that you will probably want to tour not only in the daytime but evening as well.

 - Magic Kingdom’s Frontierland Review